Universal Health Realty Income Trust (UHT)

 AI Analysis | Feedback

-- Leasing of Acute Care Hospitals: Providing real estate facilities for short-term medical and surgical care.
+- Leasing of Acute Care Hospitals: Providing real estate for hospitals specializing in short-term medical treatment for severe injury or illness.

-- Leasing of Child Care Centers: Offering facilities for early childhood education and care.
+- Leasing of Childcare Centers: Supplying facilities for operations providing childcare and early education services.

 AI Analysis | Feedback